-Here are our suggestions for hiring, directing and interacting with long-distance voice-over talents:
+Here are our suggestions for hiring, directing and interacting with long-distance Voice Actors :

 Choose the Right Professional for Your Job

 This business is highly subjective.
-Two hundred voice-over talents can describe their voice as "warm" but only you can say which voice is the right temperature for your project.
+Two hundred Voice Actors can describe their voice as "warm," but only you can say which voice has the right temperature for your project.
 When casting, you may consider asking for a short custom demo using excerpts from your script.
-That way, you can hear the talent reading your script, as opposed to just hearing a general sample of their other work.
+That way, you can hear the Voice Actors reading your script, as opposed to just hearing a general sample of their other work.

 Ask about the voice actor's background and experience.
-Make sure the talent you hire is able to do what you need them to.
+Make sure the Voice Actors you hire can do what you need them to.

 Script and Directing Tips